PushkrJain/deep_research_agent/README.md

 ### 3. Obtain API Keys
 The project requires two API keys:
 - Tavily API Key:
-    - Sign up at Tavily to obtain an API key.
+    - Sign up at [Tavily](https://app.tavily.com/home) to obtain an API key.
     - The key is used for web search and data collection.
 - Google Gemini API Key:
-    - Get your API key from Google AI Studio.
+    - Get your API key from [Google AI Studio](https://aistudio.google.com/apikey).
     - The key is used for the Gemini model in LangChain for report generation.

 ### 4. Set Environment Variables
 Set the API keys as environment variables in your bash shell.
-Add the following lines to your ~/.bashrc or ~/.zshrc:
+Add the following lines to your `~/.bashrc` or `~/.zshrc`:
 ```bash
 export TAVILY_API_KEY="your-tavily-api-key"
 export GOOGLE_API_KEY="your-google-api-key"